Course

 Mentor:

-Learners will select a mentor who is an OCT qualified, experienced and practicing principal or vice-principal.
+Learners must identify and secure a mentor to sign-off on their Leadership Practicum Proposal.
+The mentor must be an OCT qualified, experienced and practicing principal or vice-principal.

 Recommendations